MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/microsoft-teams-online-call-flows.md

 description: Describes how Teams uses Office 365 flows in various topologies.
 ---

-# Microsoft Teams Online Call Flows
+# Microsoft Teams call flows

 > [!Tip]
 > Watch the following session to learn how Teams leverages your network and how to plan for optimal network connectivity: [Teams Network Planning](https://aka.ms/teams-networking)

 ## Overview
-This document describes how Teams uses Office 365 call flows in various topologies.
+This article describes how Teams uses Office 365 call flows in various topologies.
 In addition, it describes unique Teams flows that are used for peer-to-peer media communication.
 The document describes these flows, their purpose, and their origin/termination networks.
-For example, assume the following:
+For purposes of this article, assume the following:

-- Flow X is used by the Office 365 client on premises to communicate with the Office 365 service in the cloud, originated from the customer network, and terminated by an endpoint in Office 365 cloud.
+- Flow X is used by the on-premises Office 365 client to communicate with the Office 365 service in the cloud.
+It originates from the customer network, and it terminates as an endpoint in Office 365 cloud.

-- Flow Y is used by the Office 365 client on premises to communicate with a service on the Internet that Office 365 has dependency on, originated from the customer network, and terminated by an endpoint on the Internet.
+- Flow Y is used by the on-premises Office 365 client to communicate with a service on the Internet that Office 365 has a dependency on.
+It originates from the customer network, and it terminats as an endpoint on the Internet.

-The document has three main sections:
+The article contains the following sections:

-- It provides background information, such as networks (that Office 365 flows may traverse), type of traffic, connectivity guidance from the customer network to Office 365 service endpoints, interoperability with third-party components and principals that are used by Teams to select media flows.
+- **Background** - Provides background information, such as networks (that Office 365 flows may traverse), type of traffic, connectivity guidance from the customer network to Office 365 service endpoints, interoperability with third-party components, and principals that are used by Teams to select media flows.

--
-- It illustrates the usage of these flows in various topologies.
-For each topology, it enumerates all supported flows and illustrates how these flows are used via several use cases.
+- **Call flows in various topologies** - Illustrates the usage of call flows in various topologies.
+For each topology, the section enumerates all supported flows and illustrates how these flows are used via several use cases.
 For each use case, it describes the sequence and selection of flows via a flow diagram.

-- It describes how these flows are used when Express Route is deployed for optimization, illustrated via a simple topology.
+- **Teams with Express Route optimization** - Describes how these flows are used when Express Route is deployed for optimization, illustrated via a simple topology.

 ## Background
-### Network Segments
+### Network segments
-**Customer Network**: This is the network segment that you control and manage.
+**Customer network**: This is the network segment that you control and manage.
 This includes all customer connections within customer offices, whether wired or wireless, between office buildings, to on-premises datacenters, and your connections to Internet providers, Express Route, or any other private peering.

 Typically, a customer network has several network perimeters with firewalls and/or proxy servers, which enforce your organization's security policies, and that only allow certain network traffic that you have set up and configured.
 Because you manage this network, you have direct control over the performance of the network, and it is highly recommended that you complete network assessments to validate performance both within sites in your network and from your network to the Office 365 network.
 Skype for Business on-premises deployment and Microsoft Direct Routing to connect with PSTN through your network are optional.

-**Internet**: This is the network segment that is part of your overall network that will be used by users who are connecting to Office 365 from outside of the Customer Network.
-It is also used by some traffic from the Customer Network to Office 365.
+**Internet**: This is the network segment that is part of your overall network that will be used by users who are connecting to Office 365 from outside of the customer network.
+It is also used by some traffic from the customer network to Office 365.

-**Visited/Guest private Network**: This is the network segment outside your Customer Network, but not in the public Internet, that your users and/or their guests may visit.
+**Visited/Guest private network**: This is the network segment outside your customer network, but not in the public Internet, that your users and/or their guests may visit.
 For example, home private network or an Enterprise private Network, that does not deploy Teams, where your users and/or their customers that interact with Teams services, may reside.

 >**Note**: Connectivity to Office 365 is also applicable to these networks.

 **Office 365**: This is the network segment that supports Office 365 services.
-It is distributed worldwide with edges in proximity to Customer Network in most locations.
+It is distributed worldwide with edges in proximity to the customer network in most locations.
 Functions mentioned in this document include Transport Relay, conferencing server, and Media Processor.

-**Express Route (Optional)**: This is the network segment that is part of your overall network that will give you a dedicated, private connection to the Office 365 network.
+**Express Route (optional)**: This is the network segment that is part of your overall network that will give you a dedicated, private connection to the Office 365 network.

 ### Types of traffic